The Moral Animal explains human psychology and human behavior in light of our evolution.

 In wealthier families, all things being equal, it’s the men who have more status because they can produce scores of offspring.

-Robert Wright says this sounds all too Machiavellian to be truth, but for a Darwinian, Machiavellian actually adds credibility (check The 48 Laws of Power for a book on Machiavellian social strategies, or alternatively this whole website is about Machiavellian Power Moves).
+Robert Wright says this sounds all too Machiavellian to be true, but for a Darwinian, Machiavellian actually adds credibility (check The 48 Laws of Power for a book on Machiavellian social strategies).

 And if that weren’t enough, the daughter provides some chilling proofs for this all.